 (Photo: Gavin Gardiner)

-The perimeter railings, sacrificed for the war effort in WW2, were restored in 1997.
+The perimeter railings, sacrificed for the war effort in WW2, were restored in 1997 and repainted in 2014.
 The garden committee has worked since 2003 with a garden designer on full restoration, to enhance the planting and improve the visual amenity the gardens offer to all residents.

 Considerable progress has been made, including the installation of a gazebo specially made for the garden as a new central feature in 2007, replanting of the west side in 2008-9 and the south path in 2011.
-Significant improvements to the planting and layout continued in 2013 and the project is nearing completion.
+Significant improvements to the planting and layout continued in 2014 and the project continues.

 In 2007 the garden won the Kensington Society award for garden design and in 2008 first prize for communal gardens in North Kensington under the Brighter Kensington and Chelsea Scheme.
-It came second in the communal gardens class from 2009 to 2013.
-Awards have also been given by the London Gardens Society.
+It came second in the communal gardens class from 2009 to 2013 and third in 2014.
+Awards have also been given by the London Gardens Society in 2013 and 2014